LambdaTest/junit-selenium-sample/README.md

 DesiredCapabilities.firefox());
 ```

-## Capabilities Generator at LambdaTest will provide you with the below program:
+## Capabilities Generator At LambdaTest Will Provide You With The Below Program:

 ```
 DesiredCapabilities capabilities = new DesiredCapabilities();